Introducing Wordpress 4.3 Billie

 David Dwyer is Managing Director of Inspire Web Development.
 He has years of experience in a range of web and IT roles plus seven years in sales and marketing in a blue-chip FMCG company.
 David’s academic and professional qualifications include a BA (Hons) in Business Economics (Personnel & Ergonomics) from the University of Paisley, an MSc in Information Technology (Systems) from Heriot-Watt University and PRINCE2 Practitioner-level certification.
 He is also an active member of the British Computer Society, Entrepreneurial Exchange and Business for Scotland.

-Content Management Systems, Inspire Web Development, Inspire Web Services, The Evolving Web, Wordpress
+CMS, Content Management Systems, Cyber Security, Disruptive not Disrupting Tech, Inspire Web Development, Inspire Web Services, The Evolving Web, Web Consultancy, Website Management, Wordpress